sebastiandevops/tweepy_bot/README.md

 #### This is a personal project developed to comply with Holberton School's social media presence projects.

 #### hello_tweepy is a python script that reads a file, selects a random line, and posts a tweet using python's tweepy module.
+The script automation is done through crontab.